asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 So if we wanted to build a standard web application, we would need the following, first we need the Spring web starter

 • MVC and the associated annotations found in Spring Web.
 These are the Spring Framework bits that support servlet-based web apps.
-• Jackson Databind for serialization and deserialization (including JSR 310 support) to and from JSON.
+• Jackson Databind for serialization and de-serialization (including JSR 310 support) to and from JSON.
 • An embedded Apache Tomcat servlet container.
 • Core Spring Boot starter.
 • Spring Boot.